Start your workplace transformation today.

 Friends of the Earth upped-sticks from their six-storey Old Street office where they’d been for 25 years.
 They wanted to bring staff together, introduce new ways of working and, of course, do this sustainably.
 This was a big opportunity for cultural change.

 Our first role was as workplace consultants, providing a workplace strategy piece to study and understand how they used their Old Street office.
 We analysed occupancy of each area, seeing how and when each space was used.
 We also engaged staff and management extensively through workshops to enable us to build a solid understanding of what would best serve their current and future business and operational needs.
 The output of this was a theoretical blueprints on what they should be looking for in a new office.

 Having been in an office space which was disjointed, it was essential their new workspace was more practical and allowed them to introduce new ways of working.
 In partnership with commercial property agents, we helped Friends of the Earth assess the suitability of several buildings, creating office space plans to demonstrate how each one would meet the objectives set following our workplace consultancy.
 After assisting Friends of the Earth with protracted lease negotiations, they selected The Printworks - a 10,018 sq ft period warehouse in South London.

-Once we found The Printworks, our design concept was called ‘What if the world was flat?'.
+Once we found The Printworks, our office design concept was called ‘What if the world was flat?'.
 Here we divided the office left to right along the earth’s latitudinal zones, creating geographical regions from around the world.
 Their new office features an iceberg meeting room in the polar regions, rain forest open spaces in the tropics and a boat, preserved moss walls and a tree-house at the heart of the hub space for meeting in the wetlands.